IBM/cpdctl/README_command_reference.md

 `--entity` (<a href="#cli-table-definition-entity-example-schema-datastage">`TableDefinitionEntity`</a>)
 :   The underlying table definition.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--entity=@path/to/file.json`.

 `--metadata` (<a href="#cli-table-definition-metadata-example-schema-datastage">`TableDefinitionMetadata`</a>)
 :   System metadata about a table definition.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--metadata=@path/to/file.json`.

 `--catalog-id` (string)
 :   The ID of the catalog to use. catalog_id, space_id, or project_id is required.